 - Use an organic drug free allergen barrier- I make an organic lavender balm for my clients.
 Rub it on the inside of your nostrils to physically stop the pollen going in.

 - Flush your nostrils with salt water daily.
 I like to use a Neti Pot.
 This is a traditional Ayurvedic practice.

 - Drink Chamomile, Nettle or Peppermint Tea.
 I like Neal’s Yard Remedies Bright Start Tea with Nettle.

 - Diffuse Peppermint, Lavender, Chamomile, Tea Tree or Eucalyptus.
 These oils are anti-inflammatory.
-I diffuse Peppermint once the children are in bed because its not safe for under 3’s.
+Peppermint is not safe for under 3’s.

-- For itchy eyes I use Neal’s Yard Remedies White Tea Eye Gel in the morning and night.
+- For itchy eyes you can use Neal’s Yard Remedies White Tea Eye Gel in the morning and night.
 It contains soothing and cooling Aloe Vera and ‘Eyebright’ Euphrasia officinalis which calms irritation in eyes.

 - Reduce intake of mucus forming foods such as dairy, wheat, sugar and fermented foods like sourdough bread.